cme212/course/notes/lecture-06/specifications.md

 int binary_search(const T* a, int low, int high, const T& v)
 ```
 Full implementation in provided in [search3.cpp](src/search3.cpp).

+Note: A function template alone cannot be compiled because it does not contain a
+complete definition of a function.
+Because of that, templates are typically coded
+in header files.

 We notice that if we slightly modify function `binary_search`, we can
 reduce the requirements on the type `T`.
 Let us rewrite the conditional